-and that the property was unnecessary for an effective reorganization of the debtor's estate.
-In bankruptcy parlance, this meant that WindRiver held a secured interest in the real property that was not adequately protected, entitling WindRiver to seek relief from the stay imposed.
+secured interest in the real property that was not adequately protected, entitling WindRiver to seek relief from the stay imposed.

-F. December
+6. December

 Tellico Landing responded-with a lower-case "r"-to WindRiver's motion for relief from stay.
-On December 11, 2011, Tellico Landing fired back at WindRiver, opposing its motion to lift the automatic stay.
+On December 13, 2011, Tellico Landing fired back at WindRiver, opposing its motion to lift the automatic stay.
 However, its response was a mere two-sentence token gesture, stating only that "no cause [is] shown" to lift the stay, that the property is indeed necessary for reorganization, and that Tellico Landing has "substantial equity in its property" that secures WindRiver's debt.
-244

-1. Tellico Landing Files New Plan And Renews its Motion for DIP Financing
+i.
+Tellico Landing Files New Plan And Renews its Motion for DIP Financing